shoaibsaikat/.NET-Duplicate-String-Checker/README.md

 Compares two files and returns duplicate strings.

 Note: Here I've tested two *.po files with line that starts with "msgid" string.
-For personal someone has to change these parameters.
+For personal use someone has to change these parameters accordingly.